Massa Marittima

 Massa Marittima is a Città Slow - a "slow town" of Italy

-Architecture of Massa Marittima
+Massa Marittima - architecture

 The mediaeval centre of the town is well preserved, with the gorgeous Duomo, the Palazzo Pretorio, Palazzo Comunale, the Church of Sant' Agostino and the Fonte dell' Abbondanza.
 It is considered one of the mediaeval jewels of Tuscany.